YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUDWNGRDNOTPOS
 --------------------

-MUDWNGRDNOTPOS, Start VBN value is [xxx] while downgraded YottaDB version can support only [yyy].
+MUDWNGRDNOTPOS, Start VBN value is xxx while downgraded YottaDB version can support only yyy.
 Downgrade not possible

 MUPIP Error: Older versions of YottaDB require the first GDS block be at Virtual Block Number yyy but it is at VBN xxx.
 This is likely due to the file initially being created using a newer version of YottaDB and thus cannot be downgraded.